CMF Components¶

 Local Client¶

-After the experiment is completed, the user invokes the “Cmf push” command to push the collected metadata to the remote.
-This transfers the existing metadata journal to the server.
+After the experiment is completed, the user invokes the cmf push

-The metadata from the central repository can be pulled to the local repository, either using the artifacts or using the project as the identifier or both.
+to the local repository, using either artifacts or the pipeline as the identifier.

-When project is used as the identifier, all the metadata associated with the current branch of the pipeline code that is checked out is pulled to the local repository.
+When a project is used as the identifier, all the metadata associated with the current branch of the pipeline code that is checked out is pulled to the local repository.

 Central Server¶